roytang/blog/content/post/2007/11/drama-at-the-manila-pen.md

 I suppose he thought he could be some sort of spark that could start some sort of neo-Edsa or whatnot.
 But he's not good enough for that.
 I like to think the Filipino people have gotten better at judging the BS coming from the mouth of politicians.
 Trillianes statements yesterday, full of arrogance and naked ambition, would not have sit well with many, no matter how simple-minded they think we are.

 A Manila Penn guard interviewed on TV today summed it all up: "Naapektuhan lang ni Trillianes trabaho namin.
-Ang dami nyang hotel na nadaanan, bakit dito pa sya pumunta?&#8221; That's my general sentiment: "You're being troublesome.
-Go somewhere else.&#8221;
+Ang dami nyang hotel na nadaanan, bakit dito pa sya pumunta?"
+That's my general sentiment: "You're being troublesome.
+Go somewhere else."

 Bonus: